 Springfield has no comprehensive museum of local history, although the Lincoln Home National Historic Site, the Elijah Iles House (the oldest known residence in Springfield), Edwards Place (the oldest home on its original site) and other museums cover aspects of the city’s background.
 There also are self-guided tours focused on Abraham Lincoln and the Springfield Race Riot of 1908 that contribute to the visitor’s knowledge of Springfield in general.

-A full community profile is available from the Greater Springfield Chamber of Commerce.
+A basic community profile is available from the Greater Springfield Chamber of Commerce.

 *“Here I Have Lived” (link above)